 WELCOME TO NGONG'NAROK VILLAGE

-You may have read about the Maasai in National Geographic - how they’ve maintained their culture in a changing world… how they stand tall and straight… how the men once faced down lions.... how the women adorn themselves with unique, colorful beadwork.
+You may have read about the Maasai in National Geographic - how they’ve maintained their culture in a changing world… how the men once faced down lions, and the women adorn themselves with unique, colorful beadwork...

-Approximately 1.2 million Maasai live in parts of Kenya and Tanzania, an area known as Maasailand.
-They are one of the few remaining tribes still living traditionally, as herders.
-Many live within and near some of the most famous wildlife parks in in the world.
+About 1.2 million Maasai live in parts of Kenya and Tanzania, known as Maasailand.
+They're one of few remaining tribes that still live traditionaly, as herders.

-In 2012, while on safari, we were taken to a Maasai village near Amboseli National Park, Kenya.
+In 2012, while on safari, we visited a Maasai village near Amboseli National Park, Kenya.

 Driving over the salt pan at the foot of Mt.
-Kilimanjaro, we pulled up to what felt like the middle of nowhere, and were met by local chief Benson Kelembu.
-He led us through a gap in the thick, circular thorn fence that ringed the village.
+Kilimanjaro, we pulled up to what felt like the middle of nowhere.
+We were met by local chief Kelembu who led us through a gap in the circular thorn fence that ringed his village.

-Inside the outer circle was a large space rimmed with hand-made huts, constructed by women from ashes, dung, sticks and mud, but hard and light as fiberglas to the touch.
+Inside was a large space rimmed with round, hand-made huts, constructed by women from ashes, dung, sticks and mud. hard as fiberglas or concrete to the touch.